vagnersant/eliasdorneles.github.io/site/blog/learning-from-das-screencasts-season-2.md

 # Refactoring in a codebase new to you

-There are two episodes quite interesting to watch, where Gary refactors out a Rails controller without much previous knowledge around the code.
+There are two episodes quite interesting to watch, where Gary refactors out a Rails controller without much previous knowledge about the code.

 I find it hard to write about it, it seems to be the kind of thing for which video is the best vehicle because it's hard to talk about it using words alone,